How to Repurpose Your YouTube Videos - 11 Surefire Ways For More Views

 All of such graphics can have a place on Pinterest.
 We spoke about taking screenshots of your videos in point #5.
 With these screenshots, you can have more inlets to getting more views for your YouTube videos.
 Or, similar to the screenshot below, you could even past your YouTube video links to individual boards.

 Comment on other YouTube videos

-Producing awesome videos is a great way to establish your authority on YouTube.
+Producing awesome videos, along with excellent branding such as a unique channel logo, is a great way to establish your authority on YouTube.
 But, that is not sufficient.
 If you wish to increase the visibility of your brand, you'll need to offer value on other places too.

 One such place is the 'Comments' section of other YouTube videos.
 In point #9, we spoke about commenting on Reddit and using your videos URLs in an authentic manner to help users with their queries.

 Similarly, if you feel you have more to add to an ongoing discussion on an existing video, go ahead and insert your YouTube video URL.
 You could do this on your YouTube videos.

 However, if you're posting on other people's videos, make sure you're doing it after giving viewers sufficient context around the topic.
 Otherwise, YouTube filters are smart enough to know spammy links from a mile and report them to the owner of the channel.